 Low blood pressure

-If your health care provider suspects that you have taken too much of one of these drugs, he or she may perform an electrocardiogram to check your heart's rhythm.
-Your doctor may also perform other blood tests, including a complete blood count; creatinine; electrolytes; blood sugar; and to check for other substances including acetaminophen and aspirin, which are other drugs that are commonly taken along with a TCA overdose.
+If your healthcare provider suspects that you have taken too much of one of these medicines, he or she may do an electrocardiogram to check your heart's rhythm.
+Your provider may also order other blood tests.
+These include a complete blood count, creatinine, electrolytes, and blood sugar.
+He or she will also check for other substances that are commonly taken along with a TCA overdose.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm, or a urine sample, which is usually provided by urinating into a cup.
 The result of a urine test for TCAs will be reported only as negative or positive.